ferdani/Fission_Analysis_VAMOS/README.md

 ```

 ## How to use<br/>
 Use with python 3.7.3 , with ROOT 6.17/01 and with root_numpy.
-Open a new terminal inside the Code-Folder:<br/r>
+Open a new terminal inside the Code-Folder:

 Load ROOT:
 ```bash
 source <Path_to_folder>/bin/thisroot.sh